 The badge and card can be used on all our services: London Underground, London Overground, TfL Rail, Buses, DLR, Trams and River Services.

-There's no need to explain your reasons for the badge and card with either our staff or fellow customers.
+You don't need to explain your reasons for the badge and card with either our staff or fellow customers.
 Please remember the badge and card doesn't guarantee you a seat.